microsoft/pxt/docs/writing-docs/user-tutorials.md

     https://[editor url]/#example:[GitHub repository url]/[filename]

+### In-Context Tutorials

+In context tutorials are tutorials that are loaded into an existing project, preserving the code the user has already written.
+They use the ``#recipe`` route to load into the editor.
+Make sure that the editor (that is, "Arcade", "Minecraft", "Microbit", etc) has in-context tutorials enabled in the settings--you may need to contact the editor maintainer to check if this is the case.

+    https://[editor url]/#recipe:[GitHub repository url]/[filename]

 ### Testing

 Click on the ``lab`` icon in the **Explorer** view to open any markdown file (``.md``) as a tutorial in a new tab.